gee-community/eetasks/README.md

 - The tasks tables do not refresh automatically.
 However, you can use the refresh button (🔄) to update the table on demand.
 - The intended use for the `EE Tasks: run GEE script` is limited and currently experimental (recommended for experienced users only).
 [Learn more about it here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md).
-    - An unknown cause for an issue prevents the use of synchronous calls to some `ee` functions in Windows.
-Learn more about it [here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md#caveat-for-windows-users)
-    - In MacOS, the same issue raises an error: `Error: EROFS: read-only file system, open '.node-xmlhttprequest-sync-32376'`.
-    - In Linux, it works as expected.
+    - Using `.getInfo()` without a callback function will crash the Extension Host, except when connected to a remote vscode server.
+Learn more about why [here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md#getInfo-caveat).